I used to work as a recruiter in Dubai and have reviewed thousands of CVs that were submitted for roles throughout the region.

 In a crowded job market, it can be tempting to do everything you can to stand out.
 Many people do this by using a CV template with a lot of design elements.

-Graphic design websites like Canva have lots of eye-catching designs that incorporate bold colours, symbols and unusual fonts.
+Graphic design websites like Canva have lots of eye-catching designs that incorporate bold colors, symbols, and unusual fonts.

 Whilst these sites are great for designing graphics, their templates are not created by people with hiring or recruitment experience.
 These types of designs often do not perform well for the following reasons: